 There are approximately 150 individual member companies of the IWCC.
 Member companies and their subsidiaries and affiliates use the majority of all copper produced annually in their manufacturing processes.

 The IWCC was originally founded as an international organisation for national associations, known as National Groups.
-Over time that structure has become less rigid and there are now two categories of members:
+Over time that structure has become less rigid and there are now three categories of members:

 National Groups